munificent/craftinginterpreters/book/functions.md

 ^code parse-body (1 before, 1 after)

-Note that we consume the `{` at the beginning of the body <span name="curly">here</span> before calling `block()`.
+Note that we consume the `{` at the beginning of the body here before calling `block()`.
 That's because `block()` assumes the brace token has already been matched.
 Consuming it here lets us report a more precise error message if the `{` isn't found since we know it's in the context of a function declaration.

 ## Function Objects